xynehq/jaf/examples/flight-booking/README.md

 # Flight Booking Example

-This example demonstrates how to use the FAF ADK (Agent Development Kit) to create a flight booking system with multiple agents and tools, integrated with FAF's built-in server.
+This example demonstrates how to use the JAF ADK (Agent Development Kit) to create a flight booking system with multiple agents and tools, integrated with JAF's built-in server.

 ## Overview